-OCD compulsions are also known as OCD rituals.
-These are repetitive behaviors or mental acts that individuals with OCD experience pressure as they feel compelled to perform in response to obsessive thoughts.
+Obsessive Compulsive Disorder (OCD) found a mysterious partner-in-crime in rituals.
+OCD obsessions and compulsions, commonly referred to as OCD rituals, are mental acts that individuals with OCD experience.
+These are not just compulsions, but they are pressured as they feel compelled to perform in response to obsessive thoughts.
 Such persistent thoughts and rituals are aimed at reducing anxiety or preventing a feared event (Foa et al., 2012).

-Compounding the problem is a lack of properly trained Obsessive Compulsive Disorder experts that can help to diagnose and treat this increasingly common disorder.
-Understanding what OCD rituals look like is the first step in understanding how to stop OCD rituals.
+Compounding the problem is a lack of properly trained mental health experts who can help diagnose and treat this increasingly common disorder.

 Common Examples of OCD Rituals

-Checking Rituals
+Checking Behaviors and Rituals

-Counting Rituals
+Counting OCD Rituals

 Tapping or Touching Rituals